Ben McAdoo, Giants graded Davis Webb higher than third round

 EAST RUTHERFORD, N.J. -- The New York Giants found their potential successor to quarterback Eli Manning in the third round on Friday night.
 It was almost sooner.

 The Giants had California’s Davis Webb with better than a third-round grade.
 That’s why they pulled the trigger.
-The value was too good to pass for a quarterback with his physical talent and mental makeup.
+The value was too good to pass up for a quarterback with his physical talent and mental makeup.

 “We had him graded fairly high,” coach Ben McAdoo said after the selection.